ai-foundations-project/How-humans-taught-machines-to-think/README.md

 > [!TIP]
-> **Our Approach:** You can pick any chapter and begin anywhere.
+> **Reading Style:** You can pick any chapter and begin anywhere.
 This book is carefully structured to give you freedom in reading and not treat it as a textbook

 ## 💡 Idea & Inspiration
 When I started learning AI, like most beginners, I got caught between extremes: